Single Point of Entry

 The Departments of Human Services and Juvenile Services will only license a new program if they have issued a Statement of Need.
 Most recently, Statements of Need have been infrequently issued.
 When and if these agencies issue a Statement of Need, it will be published in the Maryland Register.

 Only the Department of Health, via its Office of Health Care Quality, will regularly license new programs, including the programs listed below:

 - Therapeutic Group Homes

 - Group Homes for the Developmentally Disabled

-For more information on these programs, their requirements, and the needs of children placed in them, please watch the brief presentation linked above.
+For more information on these programs, their requirements, and the needs of children served by these programs, please watch the brief presentation linked above.

 Contact information for licensing agencies:

 Office of Healthcare Quality

 Department of Human Services (not currently licensing)